 Students who knowingly allow others to copy their work, either in or outside of class, will be subject to the same penalties for plagiarism and cheating as those defined above.

-- Other kinds of dishonest academic behavior include but are not limited to the following: falsifying or forging excuses for absence from class or for failures to complete assignments; forging the signature of an academic advisor; mutilating library materials; and submitting a paper (or two papers that are substantially the same) for credit in two different courses without prior agreement of the instructors involved.
+Other kinds of dishonest academic behavior include but are not limited to the following: falsifying or forging excuses for absence from class or for failures to complete assignments; sharing your Hartwick log-in information with anyone else; using another’s Hartwick credentials to log-in to any Hartwick technology resource or online course; forging the signature of an academic advisor; mutilating library materials; and submitting a paper (or two papers that are substantially the same) for credit in two different courses without prior agreement of the instructors involved.
 Faculty members who become aware of other forms of dishonesty that they deem directly related to academic performance should consult about whether to press charges with the person designated by the Office of Academic Affairs to serve as the academic honesty officer.

 When a faculty member has evidence of dishonest academic behavior, he or she shall immediately speak with the student regarding the evidence.
 If after this conversation the faculty member has found evidence that the student has knowingly or with culpable negligence committed an act of academic dishonesty, he or she shall first so inform the student and then file a formal charge with the Office of Academic Affairs.
 In addition to a written explanation of the charge, the faculty member will provide the evidence that substantiates it to the academic honesty officer.
 Other members of the college community–staff or students–who become aware of dishonest behavior as defined above should consult with the academic honesty officer about whether and/or how to press charges.